Trustee Pay, Costs, and the Bond Default

 Serving as a custodial trustee takes time, attention, and sometimes out-of-pocket spending.
-This statute establishes three straightforward rules about how a custodial trustee is compensated for their work, unless the trust instrument, an agreement with the beneficiary, or a court order provides otherwise.
+This statute sets three rules about trustee pay and costs.
+A trust document, beneficiary agreement, or court order can change these defaults.

 Except as otherwise provided in the instrument creating the custodial trust, in an agreement with the beneficiary or by court order, a custodial trustee: 1.
 Is entitled to reimbursement from custodial trust property for reasonable expenses incurred in the performance of fiduciary services.
 2. Has a noncumulative election, to be made not later than six months after the end of each calendar year, to charge a reasonable compensation for fiduciary services performed during that year.
 3. Need not furnish a bond or other security for the faithful performance of fiduciary duties.